social-science-data-editors/template_README/template-README.md

   - Marie Connolly
   - Florian Oswald
   - Peter Morrow
 version: 1.2.rc1
 ---

 # Template README and Guidance

 > INSTRUCTIONS: This README suggests structure and content that have been approved by various journals, see [Endorsers](Endorsers.md).
-It is available as [Markdown/txt](https://github.com/social-science-data-editors/template_README/blob/master/template-README.md), [Word](templates/README.docx), [LaTeX](templates/README.tex), and [PDF](templates/README.pdf).
+It is available in annotated form as [Markdown/txt](https://github.com/social-science-data-editors/template_README/blob/master/template-README.md), [Word](templates/README_annotated.docx),  and [PDF](templates/README_annotated.pdf), and as ready-to-use templates in  [Markdown](templates/README_sparse.md), [Word](templates/README.docx), and [LaTeX](templates/README.tex).
 In practice, there are many variations and complications, and authors should feel free to adapt to their needs.
-All instructions can (should) be removed from the final README (in Markdown, remove lines starting with `> INSTRUCTIONS`).
+If using the annotated versions, all instructions should be removed from the final README (in Markdown, remove lines starting with `> INSTRUCTIONS`).
 Please ensure that a PDF is submitted in addition to the chosen native format.
 Please ensure that the README is called "README" plus the appropriate suffix, not some non-standard name.
 This helps replicators immediately locate the necessary document.

 > INSTRUCTIONS: Change the title to reflect the title of the paper.
 For instance,